 Standard’s rapidly approaching deadline, the state is ramping up development of upstate

-, and is planning to import additional wind and hydropower from Quebec.
+and offshore wind, and is planning to import additional wind and hydropower from Quebec.
 These

 projects are promising, but will require the construction of expensive new